Object-Centric Diffusion for Efficient Video Editing: Efficiency Bottlenecks

 \subsection{Off-the-shelf acceleration}

 We explore whether the solutions available for image generation mitigate the key computational bottlenecks observed for video editing.
 More specifically, we study whether token merging~\cite{bolya2022token}, as an effective strategy to improve the attention cost for image generation~\cite{bolya2023token}, reduces the high memory and computational cost of video editing.
 Moreover, given the linear relation between the number of diffusion steps and memory costs of inversion-based editing to store the attention maps and activations~\cite{plugandplay, fatezero,tokenflow, tuneavideo}, we explore how using faster noise schedulers improves the video editing efficiency.
-In the followings, we describe how the off-the-shelf accelerations are adopted for video editing: \paragraph{Faster self-attention} Aiming to speed-up attention operations, we utilize ToMe~\cite{bolya2022token,bolya2023token} to merge redundant tokens.
+In what follows, we describe how the off-the-shelf accelerations are adopted for video editing:

+\paragraph{Faster self-attention} Aiming to speed-up attention operations, we utilize Token Merging (ToMe)~\cite{bolya2022token,bolya2023token} to merge redundant tokens.
 More specifically, ToMe first splits the input self-attention tokens into source (\textit{src}) and destination (\textit{dst}) sets.
 Then, the similarity between the source token $\x_i$ and the destination token $\x_j$ is computed based on normalized cosine similarity as follows:

 Finally, the top $r\%$ similarities are selected, and source tokens are piggybacked into the corresponding destination tokens by means of average pooling.
-This process reduces successive operations by removing merged tokens, as only destination and unmerged-source tokens (\textit{unm}) are forwarded, at the cost of a slight information loss.
+This process lightens successive operations as only destination and unmerged-source tokens (\textit{unm}) are forwarded, at the cost of a slight information loss.